+XCU Explosion, Collapse and Underground

 101.03 Definitions.
 The following terms or pronouns, when used in the Contract Documents, are defined as follows:

 Advertisement.
 The public announcement, as required by law, inviting Bids for Work to be performed or materials to be furnished.